-Paragraph 12.2 of the Topic Paper supports these concerns and draws attention to p on groundwater flooding.
-Given the importance of ensuring that developments are pr most appropriate and safe areas, greater consideration of flood risk should be given the Plan process, prior to adoption, to ensure that the allocations are appropriate and Leaving these issues to the design stage is simply inappropriate as they fall to the pr development.
+Paragraph 12.2 of the Topic Paper supports these concerns and draws attention to pongroundwater flooding.
+Given the importance of ensuring that developments are proposed appropriate and safe areas, greater consideration of flood risk should be given the Plan process, prior to adoption, to ensure that the allocations are appropriate and Leaving these issues to the design stage is simply inappropriate as they fall to the process development.

 The viability of this site is noted to have been calculated with a 25% contribution tow housing in Bury and at 7.5% of GDV in Rochdale.
-However, because the PfE Plan determines for delivering affordable housing throughout the Plan, it is uncertain w figures are based on correct and reasonable assumptions.
-The GMCA has determined viable, but there are a number of issues that must be addressed before the site can deliverable.
+However, because the PfE Plan d the conditions for delivering affordable housing throughout the Plan, it is uncertain w figures are based on correct and reasonable assumptions.
+The GMCA has determine viable, but there are a number of issues that must be addressed before the site can deliverable.